HoangLuong1112/MuseArchive/README.md

-Wellcome to MuseArchive, need to fix it
+Wellcome to MuseArchive, need to fix it NOW

 ## Getting Started
 After download this repository, open the project with your compiler (recommended VS Code for Window because i code in that)